 - An assessment of the mastery of grade level standards (IAR PARTICIPATION IS REQUIRED)

 - Out-of-level achievement test(s) and/or content area aptitude assessment(s);

 - Measurement of ability, measured by an intelligence (IQ) assessment

 - Consideration of the impact single subject/whole grade acceleration may have on future coursework and long-term academic planning;

 - Consideration of the student’s maturity and own thoughts on possible accelerated placement.

-Acceleration decisions will be a consensus process.
-If the team cannot reach consensus, the district's chief academic and accountability officer shall make the final decision in accordance with the district's single-subject or whole-grade program plan.
+Acceleration decisions will be based on the district's rubric system.
+In the case of an appeal, the district's assistant superintendent of elementary or middle schools shall make the final decision in accordance with the district's single-subject or whole-grade program plan.
 The decision as to whether a student qualifies for single-subject acceleration or whole-grade acceleration is at the sole discretion of the district.

-Once a decision has been made, a letter will be sent to the child's family indicating recognition and support of the child's placement.
+Once a decision has been made, the school will reach out to the student's family indicating recognition and support of the student's placement.